wp-plugins/contact-form-7-group-mail/readme.txt

 == Changelog ==

+= 0.9 =
+* Added "Cc" and "Cco" options

 = 0.8 =
 * Added 'contributors' option.
 * Lighter code.

 == Upgrade Notice ==

+= 0.9 =
+This version adds "Cc" and "Cco" options to plugin.

 = 0.8 =
 This version adds a new 'contributors' option to plugin and is lighter.